balint1414/pterodactyl-discord-bot/README.md

 - Start the bot using `python3 main.py` command.

 ### Tested Python versions

 - On Pterodactyl panel: `ghcr.io/parkervcp/yolks:python_3.12` docker image
 - On Windows: Python 3.13.6

+> [!CAUTION]
+> It is recommended to use the version listed above, other versions are not supported.